 Frequently Asked Questions (FAQ)

-How long does it take to attract a swarm?
+How long does it take to catch a swarm?

-It can take anywhere from a few weeks to an entire season, depending on local swarm activity and environmental conditions.
+It can take anywhere from a few days to an entire season depending on local swarm activity, trap placement, and environmental conditions.

 Conclusion